vzickus/BOE_323258/README.md

 loading_and_piv_funcs_new.py is a "helper" module for the above script.

+flowrate directory contains the code to obtain the flow rate through a plane in the zerbafish heart.

+modified_openPIV directory contains the PIV analysis code.

+OOPM_analysis contains an ipython notebook for the out-of-plane analysis on synthetic beads.

+tube_results contains the python scripts for analysing 50um tube validation experiments

 NOTE: since the first vesrion of the manuscript, the PIV analysis now adds an extra "padding" of 0 values around the raw data, to allow for insertion of an extra interrogation window, which allows